huggingface/lerobot/examples/7_get_started_with_real_robot.md

 For a visual guide, refer to the [video tutorial of the configuration procedure](https://youtu.be/U78QQ9wCdpY).

-*Connecting and Configuring the Leader Arm*

 To connect and configure the leader arm, run the following code in your terminal within the same Python session:
 ```python
 leader_arm.connect()
 ```

-*Example of First-Time Connection for the Leader Arm*

 When you connect the leader arm for the first time, you might see an output similar to this:
 ```